arashiyama/Obsidian-Link-Generator/README.md

 2. Click the settings icon
 3. In the Groups section, create a group for each category tag
 4. Choose distinctive colors for each category

+## Session Memory and Incremental Processing

+The tools have been designed to intelligently remember which notes have been processed across multiple sessions:

+1. **Efficiency**: By default, only new or modified notes are processed in subsequent runs
+2. **Change Detection**: The system tracks content hashes to detect when notes have changed
+3. **Progress Persistence**: Processing progress is saved between sessions in `.tracking` files
+4. **Coverage Tracking**: Statistics show overall coverage for tools like GenAI linker
+5. **Forced Processing**: Use the `--force-all` flag to reprocess all notes regardless of history

+Benefits of this approach:
+- Significant time and API cost savings in large vaults
+- Incremental improvement of your knowledge base
+- Full coverage of GenAI linking over multiple sessions
+- No duplicate work when rerunning the tools

 ## Tips for Usage